zhongyin/zhongyin.github.io/README.md

 ## Rust

+- [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
+- [loco-rs/loco](https://github.com/loco-rs/loco) - 🚂 🦀 The one-person framework for Rust for side-projects and startups
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [sqlparser-rs/sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs) - Extensible SQL Lexer and Parser for Rust
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web